danielbackes/rocketseat_course/rocketshoes/README.md

-# React JS Git Repository project
+# React JS Rocketshoes project

 Project developed copying the instructor coding during the Rocketseat Bootcamp Course.

 ## What I learned in this project?

-- React Router
+- Redux
-- Styled Components
+- Redux Saga
-- ComponentDidMount and componentDidUpdate
+- Reactotron with ReactJS and Redux

 ## See the screenshots